 - $110 for an iPhone 3G (the really old one)

 This was easily the most exciting thing ever.
-I honestly didn’t think that my old phones, which I often just chuck in my stationary draw, would actually be worth that much money.
+I honestly didn’t think that my old phones, which I often just chuck in my stationary drawer, would actually be worth that much money.

 I listed old IKEA items, desks, chairs and storage cubes.
 Every single item sold.
 Even the IKEA items that I purchased as a student for $80 five years ago ended up selling.
 In fact, in the case of the $80 IKEA bookshelf, I ended up selling for $50.